How to Keep Your Digitally Connected Customer Happy

 Read Time: 5 minutes

-In the midst of the Fourth Industrial Revolution and the wake of COVID-19, remote everything (e.g., work, play, study, live, etc.) has become the norm.
+In the wake of COVID-19, remote everything (e.g., work, play, study, live, etc.) has become the norm.

 I recently bought an Apple Watch online for my daughter’s birthday.
 I measured her for it with some basic online tools, paid for it with Apple’s 0% interest card and had it shipped to her in New Hampshire from Chongqing, China without a hitch.
 The whole end-to-end interaction flowed smoothly, my questions were anticipated and answered, preferable options were presented and selected, and my payment was done via face recognition without ever taking my hands off the keyboard.